-Carrying a letter from the Syrian emperor to the king of Israel, requesting healing, Naaman set out on his critical journey.
-Israel's ungodly king was distressed to receive this unreasonable request from the great Syrian ruler, but Elisha heard about Naaman's need and sent a message to Naaman, with his servant, telling the Syrian leper to "go and wash in Jordan seven times, and his flesh would be restored.
+Carrying a letter from the Syrian emperor to the king of Israel requesting healing, Naaman set out on his critical journey.
+Israel's ungodly king was distressed to receive this unreasonable request from the great Syrian ruler, but Elisha heard about Naaman's need and sent a message to Naaman, by his servant, telling the Syrian leper to, "go and wash in Jordan seven times," and his flesh would be restored.

 Naaman's first reaction was anger at such a lowly task.
 He objected to washing in the dirty waters of the Jordan because the rivers in Syria were far superior!
 He was also annoyed that Elisha had not bothered to greet him personally, but simply sent his man-servant with a curt message!

-Not only did he swallow his pride, but humbled himself under the mighty hand of God and obeyed the word of the Lord, spoken by His prophet - Elisha.
-And so we read that Naaman "went down and dipped himself in the Jordan seven times, according to the command of the man of God... and his skin was restored and became like the skin of a young man, and he was cleansed.
+Not only did Naaman swallow his pride, but humbled himself under the mighty hand of God and obeyed the Word of the Lord, spoken by His prophet - Elisha.
+And so we read that Naaman, "went down and dipped himself in the Jordan seven times, according to the command of the man of God... and his skin was restored and became like the skin of a young man, and he was cleansed."

 But how often is this scenario repeated in this day and age, when sin-sick sinners hear the simple truth of the gospel but are too proud to humble themselves before the mighty hand of God - and cry out to Him for forgiveness and cleansing?

-Heavenly Father, thank You for the many lessons we can learn from the beautiful story of Naaman the leper; the gentle little maid who offered wise advice and the need to recognise our own inadequacy; our poverty; our pride and our inability save ourselves.
-Thank You for the simple gospel message, where through faith... we can be washed by the blood of the Lamb and cleansed of all our sin - through faith in Him.
-Help us to humble ourselves before Your mighty hand, like this great Syrian general, who responded to the word of the Lord; obeyed His voice and was made whole.
-Thank You in Jesus' name, AMEN.
+Heavenly Father, thank You for the many lessons we can learn from the beautiful story of Naaman the leper, the gentle little maid who offered wise advice, and the need to recognise our own inadequacy, our poverty, our pride, and our inability save ourselves.
+Thank You for the simple gospel message where we can be washed by the blood of the Lamb and cleansed of all our sin - through faith in Him.
+Help us to humble ourselves before Your mighty hand, like this great Syrian general who responded to the Word of the Lord, obeyed His voice, and was made whole.
+Thank You, in Jesus' name, AMEN.